broodminder/userguide/en/docs/79_beecounted.md

 # Citizen Science

-Broodminder's public domain site is [Beecounted.org](https://beecounted.org).
+Broodminder's public domain site is <a href="https://beecounted.org" target="_blank">Beecounted.org</a>.
 Our applications open up the possibility of sharing data with this international initiative.

 Beecounted.org collects information from hundreds of beekeepers _Citizen Scientists_ who share data from their hives with the community.
 This data is publicly accessible and helps researchers and scientists improve knowledge about bees.